 Puppy School

-Puppy School is a four-week course run on Wednesday evenings from 7.30 pm to 8.30 pm each week.
+Puppy School is a four-week course run on Tuesday evenings from 7.30 pm to 8.30 pm each week.
 These sessions are designed to be fun for you and your pup.

 Puppy School